Unsupervised embedding of trajectories captures the latent structure of scientific migration: Supporting Information: Unsupervised embedding of trajectories captures the latent structure of scientific migration

-\paragraph*{S8 Text} The convex-curve pattern observed in Fig.~\ref{fig:length} repeats across many countries, with variations.
-For example, the representative vector of Chinese organizations has a larger norm than that of the U.S. ($\bar{l} = 2.97$ vs $\bar{l} = 2.39$, Table~\ref{table:supp:norm}), causing its curve to be shifted upwards with a larger peak vector norm; this may reflect a tendency for organizations in the U.S. to appear more frequently in different contexts than Chinese organizations.
+To illustrate the country-level differences in average organizational vector length, the representative vector of Chinese organizations has a larger norm than that of the U.S. ($\bar{l} = 2.97$ vs $\bar{l} = 2.39$, Table~\ref{table:supp:norm}), causing its curve to be shifted upwards with a larger peak vector norm; this may reflect a tendency for organizations in the U.S. to appear more frequently in different contexts than Chinese organizations.
 Other nations such as Poland, Iran, and Turkey show a linear relationship between an organization's number of researchers and the vector norm, indicating that their largest organizations belong to very specific contexts (Fig.~\ref{fig:concave30}).
 The organization-level distribution of vector norms reveals deeper heterogeneity.
 The distribution of the vector norms for the U.S. is relatively skewed, suggesting their large norm is driven by a small and tight community of organizations (\textit{skew}$ = -0.82$, Fig.~\ref{fig:norm_dist}).
 Germany and the U.K. have comparable representative vector norms to the U.S. ($\bar{l} = 2.6$ and $\bar{l} = 2.61$, respectively), with lower skewness (\textit{skew}$ = -0.63$ and \textit{skew}$ = -0.55$), suggesting more tight community of organizations.
 The vector norms of organizations in some countries are even more skewed, such as in Iran ($\bar{l} = 3.57$, \textit{skew}$ = -2.13$) and China ($\bar{l} = 2.97$, \textit{skew}$ = -1.08$), indicating the strong difference between their most- and least-connected organizations.
 For some countries, their organizations are positively-skewed, though seemingly for different reasons.
 For example, Austria has a balanced distribution of organization vector norms, suggesting a diverse range of organizations with most being well connected ($\bar{l} =2.64$, $s = 0.18$); Russia, in contrast, has a number of organization vectors of moderate norms, but also several isolated organizations with large vector norms ($\bar{l} = 3.08$, $s = 0.67$).

+\paragraph*{S16 Text} We conduct a series of experiments to further investigate the concave-curve pattern between an organization's size (in total number of researchers) and the L2 norm of its embedding vector.
+We divide our explanation according to the two halves of the concave-curve: the ``rising'' portion, such that the vector L2 norm grows proportional to the size of an organization, and the ``falling'' portion, where the L2 norm begins to decline for larger organizations at a certain critical size.